Cameron Mackintosh: Theatrical career

 Mackintosh became a co-owner of the theatrical licensing company Music Theatre International in 1990.
 He started the theatre group Delfont Mackintosh Theatres in 1991.

 Disney Theatrical Productions president Thomas Schumacher met with Mackintosh in 2001 to discuss making Mary Poppins into a stage musical.
 Mackintosh's involvement in the development of the musical adaptation led to his producing both the 2004 West End and 2006 Broadway productions, at the Prince Edward Theatre and the New Amsterdam Theatre, respectively, along with Schumacher.
 He co-produced the London transfer of Avenue Q, which opened in the West End at the Noël Coward Theatre on 1 June 2006.

 In 1998, Mackintosh celebrated thirty years in show business with Hey, Mr. Producer!, a gala concert featuring songs from shows he had produced during his career.
 The concert was performed twice, on 7 and 8 June, with proceeds going to the Royal National Institute of Blind People and the Combined Theatrical Charities.
 Many celebrities took part, and the 8 June performance was attended by Queen Elizabeth and Prince Philip, Duke of Edinburgh.

-Mackintosh produced a revival of Lionel Bart's Oliver! at the Theatre Royal Drury Lane which ran from 2008–09.
+Mackintosh produced a revival of Lionel Bart's Oliver! at the Theatre Royal Drury Lane which ran from 2008 to 2009.
 The production was cast via the hit BBC television series I'd Do Anything.
 Jodie Prenger became the winner and was subsequently cast as Nancy in the production, with Rowan Atkinson as Fagin.
 The publicity and attention surrounding the production was unprecedented on the West End stage, and it was reported in January 2009 that the production was the fastest-selling show in West End history, with £15 million of pre-opening sales.

 In April 2010, Mackintosh staged a West End revival of the musical Hair in London's Gielgud Theatre.
 This production was transferred from Broadway, where a revival production was staged in 2009.

 In 2013, he worked with the Chichester Festival Theatre on a revival of Barnum, starring Christopher Fitzgerald.
 Due to the Theatre's refurbishment, it was performed in a giant tent 'Theatre in the Park' in July and August.
-Mackintosh has voiced interest in producing a Broadway revival of Barnum with American actor Neil Patrick Harris in the title role.
+In 2014, the production toured the UK and Ireland starring Brian Conley in the title role.

 On 27 January 2014, Mackintosh was the first British producer to be inducted into Broadway's American Theater Hall of Fame.

 On 3 May 2014, Mackintosh relaunched Miss Saigon at the Prince Edward Theatre in London, celebrating 25 years since its first launch.

+In 2016, Mackintosh co-produced a new version of Half a Sixpence at Chichester Festival Theatre before transferring to the Noël Coward Theatre in the West End where it ran for 10 months.

-On 6 December 2017 Mackintosh began previews of Lin-Manuel Miranda's Broadway hit musical Hamilton in London.
-It premiered on 21 December 2017 at the Victoria Palace Theatre.
+Mackintosh produced the London transfer of Lin-Manuel Miranda's Broadway hit musical Hamilton, which premiered on 21 December 2017 at the Victoria Palace Theatre in the West End.

+In 2019, Mackintosh and Disney's production of Mary Poppins returned to the Prince Edward Theatre in the West End, where it ran until January 2023.